-Any person, firm, corporation, or other entity that violates any of the provisions of the MSPA or these regulations is guilty of a misdemeanor punishable by a fine of not less than \$100 nor more than \$500 or by imprisonment in jail for not more than three months or by both-, pursuant to provisions of MCA 76-3-105fine and imprisonment.
-Each sale, lease, or transfer, or offer of
+Any person, firm, corporation, or other entity that violates any of the provisions of the MSPA or these regulations is guilty of a misdemeanor punishable by a fine or by imprisonment or by both, pursuant to provisions of MCA 76-3-105.
+Each sale, lease, or transfer, or offer of sale, lease, or transfer of each separate parcel of land in violation of any provision of the MSPA or these regulations shall be deemed a separate and distinct offense.